Ghidorah, the Three-Headed Monster: Development

 Toho originally intended to release Red Beard, also produced by Tomoyuki Tanaka, for the New Year's holiday.
 However, the film fell behind schedule and Tanaka rushed Ghidorah, the Three-Headed Monster into production to replace the New Year's release slot.
-After the success of previous cross-over films such as King Kong vs. Godzilla and Mothra vs. Godzilla, producer Tomoyuki Tanaka decided to develop a film which would feature Godzilla, Rodan and Mothra.
+After the success of previous cross-over films such as King Kong vs. Godzilla and Mothra vs. Godzilla, Tanaka decided to develop a film that would feature Godzilla, Rodan and Mothra.

 The new monster King Ghidorah was designed as an homage to Yamata no Orochi.
-Film historian David Kalat noted the advent of alien monsters, like Ghidorah and the eponymous Dogora, that the formula of monsters awakened by nuclear tests or worshipped as Gods by indigenous groups began to grow stale to screenwriter Shinichi Sekizawa.
+Film historian David Kalat noted that screenwriter Shinichi Sekizawa introduced aliens, like Ghidorah and the eponymous Dogora, because he grew tired of tropes where monsters were either awakened by nuclear weapons or worshipped as Gods by indigenous groups.
 Yoshio Tsuchiya was originally attached to play Malmess but his commitments to Red Beard prevented him from participating.
-Honda felt "uncomfortable" with Toho and Tsuburaya's decision to anthropomorphize the monsters and was reluctant to use the Peanuts as the monsters' interpreters for the summit scene.
+Honda felt "uncomfortable" with Toho and Tsuburaya's decision to anthropomorphize the monsters and was reluctant to use the singing duo The Peanuts as translators for the summit scene.
 The film was shot on various locations, such as Mount Aso, Yokohama, Gotenba, and Ueno Park.

 Akiko Wakabayashi chose to portray her character similar to a sleepwalker and purposefully avoided eye contact while in character.
-Honda asked her to take inspiration from Audrey Hepburn's character from Roman Holiday, and he chose her character's homely attire after spotting her on the studio in jeans and a "bug guy's hat."
+Honda asked her to take inspiration from Audrey Hepburn's character from Roman Holiday, and based her character's homely attire on Wakabayashi's real attire; Honda had once spotted her on the studio in jeans and a "bug guy's hat."
 Wakabayashi was allowed, by Honda, to sleep on the gurney during takes for the shock therapy scenes due to working on a different film the previous night without sleep, and was briefly blinded by the Venusian's flash of light.